MarcoTomasRodriguez/hget/README.md

 This is a mantained version of [huydx/hget](https://github.com/huydx/hget).

-hget allows you to download at the maximum speed posible using download threads and to stop and resume tasks.
+hget allows you to download at the maximum speed possible using download threads and to stop and resume tasks.

 ## Why should I use hget?